All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 19: Playing the Board at Showdown

-To play the board, a player must table all hole cards to get part of the pot (See Rule 13-A).
+To play the board, players must table all hole cards to get part of the pot (See Rule 13-A).

 20: Awarding Odd Chips

 First, odd chips will be broken into the smallest denomination in play.
 A) Board games with 2 or more high or low hands: the odd chip goes to the first seat left of the button.
 B) Stud, razz, and if 2 or more high or low hands in stud/8: the odd chip goes to the high card by suit in the player’s 5-card winning hand.
 C) H/L split: the odd chip in the total pot goes to the high side.
-D) If identical hands win both high and low (ex: 2 Omaha/8 wheels) the pot is split as evenly as possible.
-See Illustration Addendum.
+D) Deleted 2022.

 21: Side Pots